indiesquidge/squidgefiles/README.md

 _Note:_ to save and exit this file, you need to run `:wq!`

+It would also be wise to remove the `elseif` statement on line 115, and replace the `else` clause so that `GRAPH=""`.

 ## Configuration & Preferences

 ### Fonts & Colors